astropy/astropy/docs/modeling/index.rst

 * **Algorithms**

-  A description of the algorithms used in the 1-D polynomial, Chebyshe and Legendre polynomial models can be found :doc:`here <algorithms>`.
+  A description of the algorithms used to evaluate the 1-D polynomial, Chebyshev and Legendre polynomial models can be found :doc:`here <algorithms>`.

 Parameters
 ----------